-Psoriasis vs. Eczema
+What You Need to Know About Psoriasis vs. Eczema

 Examples of psoriasis

-Skin conditions - psoriasis and eczema
+- What is the difference between psoriasis and eczema

-It is very rare for someone to suffer both from psoriasis and eczema but it can actually happen.
-Both conditions can have a genetic link, and problems with the skin tend run in families just as heart disease or kidney problems.
+It is very rare for someone to suffer both from psoriasis and eczema but it can happen.
+Both conditions can have a genetic link, and problems with the skin tend to run in families just as heart disease or kidney problems.

 Psoriasis is a chronic condition and there is a strong genetic link.
 This condition surprisingly affects one person in fifty in the United States and Europe.

-Psoriasis symptoms are defined by scaly pink patches which can appear on elbows, knees, feet and scalp.
+Psoriasis symptoms are defined by scaly pink patches which can appear on elbows, knees, feet, and scalp.
 Fingernails and toenails can be affected which can result in weeping and the nails following off.

 Psoriasis is very uncomfortable as the itchiness is difficult to deal with, and the red appearance can become hot and very painful.
 The flakiness of psoriasis is unpleasant and many sufferers find this the most difficult part of the condition.

-There is no none cure for this disease and sufferers are often prescribed various creams and skin ointments to keep the disease under control.
+There is no known cure for this disease and sufferers are often prescribed various creams and skin ointments to keep the disease under control.
 The problem with psoriasis is that the skin believes it is normal and this is what makes it so difficult to treat and control.

 Diet is also an important weapon against psoriasis and is a very effective way to keep the problem under control.
 Stress can be a factor and the conditions appear to get worse at times of stress.